 Here’s what row covers will do for you:

 - Protect your seedlings from the hot summer sun by filtering the sunlight.

 - A barrier for insect pest control

 Agribon is the brand of row cover that I use.
 It’s a non-woven fabric that is ultra light weight and will protect plants from frost.
 You get varying degrees of protection with Agribon as it comes in different grades that still allowing light, water and air to pass through.
 This cans be used to extend your growing season spring and fall.
 I use AG30, which is a medium weight row cover and will protect plants down to 26F.
 Add in a thick mulch layer and you can move that number down a few more degrees!
 Agribon comes in a large roll, you cut it to the length you need to cover any size garden bed that you wish.
 AG30 row cover was a game changer for me and my success in extending the season.

 How you use the row cover is up to you.
 You can lay the cover down over top of your garden bed or you can make a mini hoop house right over your garden bed.
 I prefer to make a mini hoop house.
 This way I can plant, water and mulch my fall garden and then cover it up right away for protection.
 PVC pipes can be used or you can buy a pipe bender to use metal pipes.

 I have been able harvest spinach and lettuce well into December here in southern Missouri.
 Kale has grown all winter!
-I plan to try root crops this year under the row cover.
+This fall I plan to try root crops under the row cover.
 I have successfully started carrots and beets in February under row cover but haven’t tried root crops in the fall.
 Keep in mind that the cooler temperatures and shorter days will slow down the growth, but you’ll still get a harvest!